xiaomeng1008/lgbm_model_transform/README.md

 1、LightGBM Model Transform

   LightGBM Model is usually deployed through Java for efficiency in production.
-We trans Model Model to form like this:
+We trans Model to form like this:

     Tree 0